FAQ

 Do I need reservations for any dinners I want to enjoy on my own?

-When can I make reservations for the 3-star Michelin restaurant Piazza Duomo?
+When can I make reservations for MIchelin starred restaurants like Piazza Duomo?

+Most Michelin-starred restaurants will open their reservation system 3 months in advance.
 Piazza Duomo opens up its reservation system 3 months in advance.
 You can sign up on their website to be notified.
-If you tell us you are interested in Piazza Duomo, we will also send you a reminder.
+If you tell us you are interested in Piazza Duomo or any other high-end restaurant, we will also send you a reminder.

 Most restaurants serve dinner between 7 pm – 10 pm.